Meet the Quokka

-If you are ever lucky enough to meet a Quokka, chances are you’ll break out in a grin.
-This popular marsupial is synonymous with Perth’s favourite holiday spot, Rottnest Island – a short ferry ride from Fremantle.
+If you’re ever lucky enough to meet a Quokka, chances are you’ll break out in a grin.
+This popular marsupial is synonymous with Perth’s favourite holiday spot, Rottnest Island – a short ferry ride from the Port of Fremantle.
 In fact, it’s how the island got its name – Dutch explorer Willem de Vlamingh named it ‘Rotte Nest’ (‘rats’ nest’), mistaking the ubiquitous small macropods (the kangaroo and wallaby family) on the beautiful Mediterranean-like island as giant rats.

-Very small populations of Quokkas also survive in the south-west of the mainland in forests such as those near Northcliffe.
-Overall the species is listed as vulnerable due to predation by feral animals, altered fire patterns and habitat loss.
+Around 10,000 Quokkas live in Rottnest but very small populations also survive on the mainland’s south-west forests such as those near Northcliffe.
+Overall the species is listed as vulnerable due to predation by feral animals (cats and foxes), altered fire patterns and habitat loss.

-The Rottnest Island population has become very accustomed to humans as some of these photos show but visitors shouldn’t touch the Quokkas and definitely not feed them.
+The Rottnest Island population has become very accustomed to humans but visitors shouldn’t touch the Quokkas and definitely shouldn’t feed them.
 Human foods are very bad for their health.